nussjustin/feature/README.md

 ### Running an experiment

-In addition to simply switching between two functions, a `Case` can also be used to run two functions and compare their result using a custom comparator function.
+In addition to simply switching between two functions, a `Case` can also be used to run two functions and compare their result using a custom comparison function.

-Any errors or mismatches will automatically be instrumented as part of the OpenTelemetry trace.
+Both result of the experiment and the result of the comparison can be traced using the built in tracing functionality.

 Example: